Florentia (Roman city): Temples

+Other buildings

-The city, in the meantime was expanding in all directions, to the north in the religious area of the Temple of Mars and then the ancient church of Santa Reparata, south to the river and even beyond the Arno where he settled a colony of Syrian traders within which developed the first nucleus of Christians in the city.
+During the Roman era, the city expanded in all directions: north into the religious area of the Temple of Mars and then the ancient Church of Santa Reparata and south to the Arno and even beyond, where a colony of Syrian traders settled, who developed the first nucleus of Christians in the city.

-But more than anything else, the city extended eastwards, as shown by the foundations of civil buildings and remains of baths from the imperial period, discovered during excavations in Piazza della Signoria, but especially in the slope leading to Piazza San Firenze below.
-On this natural slope the Romans had built the Theatre of the city (1st century A.D.), which emerges from under Palazzo Vecchio and Palazzo Gondi.
-Where for a long time the Tribunal had its seat there was probably the skene and towards Piazza della Signoria the steps for the public.
-Not far away, outside the walls, traces of a Temple of Isis (2nd century A.D.) were found, excavated between October and December 2008.
+More than anything else, the city extended eastwards, as shown by the foundations of civil buildings and remains of baths from the imperial period, discovered during excavations in Piazza della Signoria, but especially on the slope leading to Piazza San Firenze below.
+On this natural slope, the Romans built the Theatre of the city in the 1st century A.D., which emerges from under the Palazzo Vecchio and Palazzo Gondi.
+The Skene was probably in the area where the Complex of San Firenze now sits, and the public steps led towards Piazza della Signoria.

 Bas-relief found under the entrance of the Gambrinus cinema representing a river divinity; this icon, which probably represents the Arno, was situated in a staircase which is believed to belong to the well coeval with the foundation of the city.

-The foundations of the walls, with defensive towers, were found under via del Proconsolo and according to the most recent excavations date back to the period between 30 and 15 B.C.
-They were two meters thick on average and surrounded an area of about 20 hectares.
-Other Roman remains have been found under the nearby Palazzo dell'Arte dei Giudici e Notai.
-Under the church of Santa Felicita there is a stretch of the Via Cassia.
+The foundations of the walls, with defensive towers, were found under Via del Proconsolo and, according to the most recent excavations, date back to the period between 30 and 15 B.C.
+They were, on average, two meters thick and surrounded an area of about 20 hectares.
+Other Roman remains have been found under the nearby Palazzo dell'Arte dei Giudici e Notai, including an industrial facility which may have been for dyeing.
+Under the Church of Santa Felicita there is a stretch of the Via Cassia.
+Excavations have also identified civic buildings near the original castrum wall.

-One of the few structures actually still recognizable in Roman brick is that of the Amphitheater, which was outside the castrum Caesar, in the current medieval district of Santa Croce.

-The first who made an in-depth study of this structure was the scholar Domenico Maria Manni who in 1746 published the book Notizie istoriche intorno al Parlagio ovvero anfiteatro di Firenze.

-Surrounded by a road that, appropriately, was called via Tórta since the Middle Ages, the amphitheater of Florentia was of medium size (about 20,000 seats, against 87.
-000 of the Colosseum), perhaps to testify the meagreness of the local population, but perfectly recognizable in its load-bearing structures, even if here, as in other cases (e.g. the amphitheater of Lucca), the superimposition of medieval houses has closed the ancient arches (the fornices) and exploited all the spaces of the small amphitheater.
+One of the few Roman structures actually recognizable is the Amphitheater, which was outside the castrum, in the current medieval district of Santa Croce.
+The first person to make an in-depth study of this structure was the scholar Domenico Maria Manni who, in 1746, published the book Notizie istoriche intorno al Parlagio ovvero anfiteatro di Firenze.
+Surrounded by a road that, appropriately, has been called Via Tórta since the Middle Ages, the amphitheater of Florentia was of medium size (about 20,000 seats, compared to the 87,000 of the Colosseum), perhaps testifying to the meagreness of the local population.
+It remains perfectly recognizable in its load-bearing structures, even if here, as in other cases (e.g. the amphitheater of Lucca), the superimposition of medieval houses has closed the ancient arches (the fornices) and exploited all the spaces of the small amphitheater.

-In the nineteenth century some of the names of the streets around Piazza della Repubblica were chosen on the basis of the Roman findings in the underground: via delle Terme, via del Campidoglio, via di Capaccio (i.e. of Caput Aquae, the outlet of the aqueduct, which Nuova Cronica by Giovanni Villani is assigned to Macrino, general of Caesar).